pythonarcade/arcade/doc/programming_guide/event_loop.rst

 Time
 ----
-While pyglet does provide a clock for scheduling events it is closely tied to the window's own events.
+While the underlying library, pyglet, provide a clock for scheduling events it is closely tied to the window's own events.
 For simple time keeping arcade provides global clock objects.
 Both clocks can be imported from ``arcade.clock`` as ``GLOBAL_CLOCK`` and ``GLOBAL_FIXED_CLOCK``